wewei/agentic-os/docs/en-US/07-ledger.md

-# Agent OS - Ledger
+# Agentic OS - Ledger

 ## Overview

-The **Ledger** is the persistent storage layer of Agent OS.
+The **Ledger** is the persistent storage layer of Agentic OS.
 Like an operating system's transaction log, it records the complete history of task execution with full auditability and recoverability.

-Ledger sits **below the Agent Bus**: it registers abilities for storing and querying Task, Call, and Message entities while ensuring data consistency through SQLite transactions.
+Ledger sits **below the System Bus**: it registers abilities for storing and querying Task, Call, and Message entities while ensuring data consistency through SQLite transactions.

 ### Key Characteristics